kckishan/kckishan.github.io/content/home/accomplishments.md

 +++
 # Accomplishments widget.
-widget = "accomplishments"  # Do not modify this line! active = true  # Activate this widget? true/false
+widget = "accomplishments"  # Do not modify this line! active = false  # Activate this widget? true/false

 title = "Accomplishments"
 subtitle = ""

 # Order that this section will appear in.
-weight = 15
+weight = 9

 columns = "1"
 # Date format